nazliander/crypto-currency-streaming-prices/README.md

-# Spark Structured Streaming Project for Crytocurrency Prices
+# Spark Structured Streaming Project for Cryptocurrency Prices

 A Python project for analysing real-time crypto-currency prices using Kafka and Spark Structured Streaming.